ShadowPrince001/Labyrinth_Explorer/mechanics.md

     - Effects with `_bonus` grant a random +2 to +5 to that attribute
     - Effects with `_penalty` apply a random −1 to −3
     - Constitution changes also adjust Max HP by ±5 per attribute point; current HP is clamped to new max
-  - Labyrinth gear rewards (weapons/armors) are added to inventory and are unsellable.
+  - All magic items are bound (cannot be sold).
+Labyrinth gear rewards (weapons/armors) are added to inventory and are unsellable.
 - Leveling:
   - Total XP to reach level L: 50 * (L - 1) * L / 2
   - On level‑up: +1 unspent stat point; spending a point increases an attribute by +1 (if you increase CON, max HP +5)